 Bulls’ Ayo Dosunmu played hero, but still going through growing pains

-It was the first buzzer beater for Dosunmu at the NBA level in Wednesday’s win over Atlanta, and came a night after he played just five minutes in Miami.
-Just another young guy coach Billy Donovan is being hard on or part of the tough-love process of Dosunmu learning the NBA game?
+It was the first buzzer-beater for Dosunmu at the NBA level in Wednesday’s win over Atlanta, and came a night after he played just five minutes in Miami.

 Well, wish granted.

-Because of the Lonzo Ball injury, Dosunmu was a starter at the beginning of this 2022-23 campaign, then lost his job and was demoted to the bench, only to then watch playing time start to dry up the last 10 days as a reserve.
+Because of the Lonzo Ball injury, Dosunmu was a starter at the beginning of this season, then lost his job and was demoted to the bench.
+His playing time as a reserve started to dry up over the last 10 days.

-That included a season-low five minutes against Miami on Tuesday, in which it suddenly felt like there was a reason Dosunmu was a second-round pick in last year’s draft, and all of those concerns about him were being exposed.
+That included a season-low five minutes against Miami on Tuesday.
+That’s when concerns about why he fell to the second round in last year’s draft started to resurface.

-So while Wednesday’s last-second win over Atlanta was huge for the Bulls, it in fact may have been even bigger for Dosunmu.
+So while Wednesday’s last-second victory over Atlanta was huge for the Bulls, it was even bigger for Dosunmu.

 Right place, right time for the game-winning put-back at the horn?
-Sure, but Dosunmu also took it on himself to sprint through the lane on DeMar DeRozan’s shot attempt, positioning himself to make something happen.
+Sure, but Dosunmu also took it on himself to sprint through the lane on DeMar DeRozan’s shot, positioning himself to make something happen.

 Not bad for a 22-year-old who might have been dealing with some recent doubts.

-“It’s all about your approach, your mental approach,’’ Dosunmu said of his recent ups and downs.
+“It’s all about your approach, your mental approach,’’ Dosunmu said.
 “You’ve got to be mentally strong in this league, definitely.
 I pride myself on being a great teammate, being there for my teammates.
 [In Miami] I didn’t play the minutes I ideally want to play, just me being a competitor, you know, but I can’t take that out on my teammates.

 “I knew that whenever my time did come I would be ready for it.
 I always say brick-by-brick, and sometimes you can’t always keep stacking ‘em.
 Sometimes you gotta take bricks away.
 That’s part of the journey.’’